coldshrine/medica-template-10-html/README.md

-Static website for Med.
-Insurance company.
+Static Website Hosting for a Medical Insurance Company on an AWS S3 Bucket